-- Conceptually, the mapping is a non-linear transformation $\Phi:\mathbf{x}\mapsto\phi(\mathbf{x}).$ - Practically, SVMs use a kernel function K that computes the dot product of two transformed instances in the original feature space.
+- Map the original feature space of such data to some higher-dimensional space where it is linearly separable. - A linear classifier is then learned for the higher-dimensional space. - Conceptually.
+The mapping is a non-linear transformation $\Phi : \mathbf{x} \mapsto \phi(\mathbf{x})$. - Practically.
+A kernel function K is used that computes the dot product of two transformed instances in the original feature space.